 The Robert Lebrón logo represents a tiny dog inspired by the comic strip, “Dickie Dare”, which is present in each painting.

-**Update – August, 2013……..It is with regrets that we inform you that Robert Lebron, one of the artists that we represent, has passed away.
+**Update – August, 2013……..It is with regret that we inform you that Robert Lebron, one of the artists that we represent, has passed away.
 For those that had the opportunity to meet him, he was always cheerful and telling interesting and intriguing stories from his past.
 He served in the military and traveled to Paris, France on many occasions.
-His trademark paintings were those of famous scenes from Paris.
+His trademark paintings were those of famous scenes from Paris and always rendered in palette knife....he was a master at it.
 We will miss him dearly, but his paintings will continue to live on.